Which Airlines Have The Best Inflight Entertainment? Here Are My Picks

 Frankly the screens on many JetBlue aircraft are a bit low quality at this point, and I don’t find the system as such to be cutting edge.
 But still, you can’t beat such consistency.

 The area where JetBlue really shines, though, is in offering high-speed, no strings attached, free Wi-Fi.
 The airline partners with Viasat, and offers free Wi-Fi on all aircraft.
 You can connect as many devices as you want, and you don’t even have to be a member of JetBlue’s loyalty program.
-What’s wild is that JetBlue has now been offering unlimited free Wi-Fi for over a decade, so the airline has been in a league of its own.
+What’s wild is that JetBlue has now been offering unlimited free Wi-Fi for well over a decade, so the airline has been in a league of its own.

 JetBlue’s seat back entertainment system